MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 > [!NOTE]
 > These values enable your application to access Office 365 data via the Microsoft Graph API.
-> Also, the **Token Exchange URL** should be left blank because it is used for SSO in Azure AD v2 only.
+> Also, the **Token Exchange URL** should be left blank because it's used for SSO in Azure AD v2 only.

 ### Test your connection

-1. Select on the connection entry to open the connection you just created.
+1. Select on the connection entry to open the connection you created.
 1. Select **Test Connection** at the top of the **Service Provider Connection Setting** pane.
 1. The first time, this should open a new browser tab listing the permissions your app is requesting and prompt you to accept.
 1. Select **Accept**.